 Fulbright U.S. Student Program

-The Fulbright is an umbrella organization for many programs joined in the goal of promoting cultural exchange.
-Since 2010, more than 200 students and alumni from Johns Hopkins have been awarded Fulbright U.S. Student Program grants to study, do research, and teach English and American culture in 65 countries on six continents through the Fulbright U.S. Student Program.
-Recent Fulbright winners from JHU have taught English to university and professional students in Poland and researched health care access for migrant workers in Eastern China, among many other projects that draw on – and help develop – a wide range of academic fields, interests, and skills.
+Since 2010, 230 students and alumni from Johns Hopkins have been awarded Fulbright U.S. Student Program grants to study, do research, and teach English and American culture in more than 70 countries on six continents.
 A complete list of winners from Johns Hopkins is available on the Fulbright website.

 To learn more about the possibilities offered by the Fulbright U.S. Student Program, check out “What is Fulbright?” and other videos on the the program’s YouTube channel.
-Please also visit our Fulbright Study/Research Award and Fulbright English Teaching Assistantship pages and explore our Fulbright videos, recorded by JHU Fulbright candidates and grantees, about their experiences applying and in-country.
+Please also visit our Fulbright Study/Research Award and Fulbright English Teaching Assistantship pages and explore our Fulbright videos, featuring JHU Fulbrighters talking about their experiences applying and in-country.
 The Fulbright U.S. Student Program has recorded webinars you can access as well, ranging from program introductions to specific awards and topics to application advice.

 The Fulbright ETA in Brazil gave me the chance to explore many different potential career paths.
 In addition to the hands-on experience working in a university setting, through my side project I gained important experience in public health research.